-St. Joseph's Patrician College is committed to providing a safe working environment where employees are treated with dignity and respect in an environment which is free from all forms of harassment and sexual harassment.
+St. Joseph's Patrician College is committed to providing a safe working environment where employees are treated with dignity and respect in an environment which is free from all forms of bullying.

-This Harassment and Sexual Harassment Policy (hereafter the "Policy") has a strong preventative focus, emphasising the duties of all employees to create and maintain a working environment in which everyone is treated with dignity, courtesy and respect and where diversity is valued.
-Where complaints of harassment or sexual harassment occur, the Policy aims to ensure that all parties will be treated with fairness, sensitivity, respect and confidentiality, with due regard to the rights of all parties.
+This Anti-Bullying Policy (hereafter the "Policy") has a strong preventative focus, emphasising the duties of all employees to create and maintain a working environment in which everyone is treated with dignity, courtesy and respect and where diversity is valued.
+Where complaints of bullying occur, the Policy aims to ensure that all parties will be treated with fairness, sensitivity, respect and confidentiality, and with due regard to the rights of all parties.

-The Policy recognises the importance of early intervention in managing complaints of harassment and sexual harassment.
+The Policy recognises the importance of early intervention in managing complaints of bullying.
 A key objective is to ensure that all reasonable efforts are made to deal with complaints at local level, informally where appropriate.
 The Policy promotes mediation as an essential tool in resolving complaints.
 Mediation is a voluntary process that can be entered into at any stage of the complaints management process and will be actively encouraged from the earliest stage possible where appropriate.

-Harassment and sexual harassment by employers, employees and nonemployees such as independent contractors, service providers, students, parents and volunteers will not be tolerated.
-This Policy provides a framework in which complaints of harassment and sexual harassment will be taken seriously and will be followed through to resolution.
+The Policy provides a framework in which complaints of bullying will be taken seriously and will be followed through to resolution.
 Employees who make complaints and who support such employees will not be victimised.
-Where it is established that a person accused of bullying has a case to answer, appropriate action will be taken which may include disciplinary action or other appropriate sanctions such as the suspension of contracts or services or exclusion from the premises.
+Where it is established that a person accused of bullying has a case to answer, appropriate action will be taken which may include disciplinary action or other appropriate sanctions.